jonaskello/tslint-immutable/README.md

 In order to know which AST nodes are created for a snippet of typescript code you can use [ast explorer](https://astexplorer.net/).

-To release a new package version run `yarn publish:patch`, `yarn publish:minor`, or `yarn publish:major`.

 ## How to publish

 ```